ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC has been characterized as a "super-ADSP" of sorts.

-Contributors to DMARC have compiled a list of issues associated with ADSP, gained from operational experience, that have influenced the direction of DMARC:
+Contributors to DMARC have compiled a list of issues associated with ADSP, gained from operational experience that has influenced the direction of DMARC:

 1. ADSP has no support for subdomains, i.e., the ADSP record for example.com does not explicitly or implicitly apply to subdomain.example.com.
 If wildcarding is not applied, then spammers can trivially bypass ADSP by sending from a subdomain with no ADSP record.

 2. Nonexistent subdomains are explicitly out of scope in ADSP.
     There is nothing in ADSP that states Mail Receivers should simply reject mail from NXDOMAINs regardless of ADSP policy (which of course allows spammers to trivially bypass ADSP by sending email from nonexistent subdomains).

 3. ADSP has no operational advice on when to look up the ADSP record.

 4. ADSP has no support for using SPF as an auxiliary mechanism to DKIM.

 5. ADSP has no support for a slow rollout, i.e., no way to configure a percentage of email on which the Mail Receiver should apply the policy.
 This is important for large-volume senders.

-6. ADSP has no explicit support for an intermediate phase where the Mail Receiver quarantines (e.g., sends to the recipient's "spam" folder) rather than rejects the email.
+6. ADSP has no explicit support for an intermediate phase where the Mail Receiver quarantines (e.g., sends to the recipient's "spam" folder) rather than rejecting the email.

 7. The binding between the "From" header domain and DKIM is too tight for ADSP; they must match exactly.

 ##  Organizational Domain Discovery Issues {#organizational-domain-discovery-issues}

-An earlier informational version of the DMARC protocol [@!RFC7489] noted that the DNS does not provide a method by which the "domain of record", or the domain that was actually registered with a domain registrar, can be determined given an arbitrary domain name.
+An earlier informational version of the DMARC protocol [@!RFC7489] noted that the DNS does not provide a method by which the "domain of record", or the domain that was actually registered with a domain registrar can be determined given an arbitrary domain name.
 That version further mentioned suggestions that have been made that attempt to glean such information from SOA or NS resource records, but these too are not fully reliable, as the